ajaymin28/WebCamStream/README.md

 WebCamStream using socket connection.

-OpenCV based streaming of webcam from one machine to another in local network.
+OpenCV based streaming of webcam from one machine to another in a local network.